There are two kinds of resume-reviewers: those who speed-read and those who read for details.

 Your resume needs to satisfy both of them.
 Even if your resume is a one-page stunner or a two-page home-runner, make it so it’s easy for the reader to digest all your best points.
 Trust us, they’ll appreciate all the thought you’ve put into organizing all that information in a systematic and visually engaging way.

 You don’t have to be a pro designer to get it right.
-You can follow the tips we’ve listed out in this article, based on some of the best accent color resumes out there.
+You can follow the tips we’ve listed out in this article, based on some of the best accent color resumes out there or try our resume builder tool.
 Canva also has tons of great resume templates you can use, some of which we included here.

 01. Combine with Black and White

 Make your life easier when working with color by assigning roles to each color in your palette early on.
 As a rule of thumb, start out by making one color dominant, one secondary, and one an accent.
 Make things easier by using black and white as a base and adding in a third color.

 When it comes to designing your resume, use white as the background, black for text and the remaining color as an accent.
 If you’re not sure what this may look like check out Claudia Argueta’s beautiful resume above.

 You can use an accent color on your resume to highlight important bits of information or you can also use it to highlight a quirky detail like Yu Xuan does in his resume above.
 Either way is fine, just be sure to apply color purposefully and not just for the sake of including it in your design.